 - Participants who fall short of following the Camp Foley Code of Living or adhering to camp policies while acting as a CIT may be removed from the program.

-- A camper going into 11th grade who is eligible to be a CIT may be more interested in being an LIT 3.
+- A camper going into 11th grade who is eligible to be a CIT may be more interested in being a Returning LIT.
 Being a CIT is a huge commitment.
 It's a different type of camp expereince.
 CITs are required to spend a significant amount of time away from their cabin and away fom the other Wolves to develop a specific set of leadership skills.
-Campers looking to sharpen their general leadership skills should apply to be an LIT 3.
+Campers looking to sharpen their general leadership skills should apply to be a Returning LIT.

 - Due to all of the unique opportunities of the CIT program, participants will only be able to commit to doing dishes six times in a two-week session.

-CIT is for campers going in to 11th grade next fall AND who have completed two weeks of the Leadership Program.
+CIT is for campers going in to 11th or 12th grade next fall AND who have completed two weeks of the Leadership Program.

 - Someone from Foley will contact you via Facebook or email to set up a time to complete your 20 minute interview.